Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 And why do we, sturdy and resolute hikers, want to repel insects?

-Seriously, aren't we outdoors to soak up the full Nature experience?
+Seriously, aren't we in the outdoors to soak up the full Nature experience?

 The answer depends upon the hiker you're asking.

-Some hikers are deathly afraid of bees and other stinging insects.
+Some hikers are deathly afraid of bees and other stinging or biting insects.

 Other folks go all weird when they find a wood tick crawling on their pants leg.